In celebration of World Mental Health Day, let’s make it World Mental Health Month and exercise some prevention is better than cure.

-Bradford Grammar School (BGS) will launch ‘Spotlight on Happiness’ Monday 20 March
+Bradford Grammar School (BGS) launched ‘Spotlight on Happiness’ Monday 20 March

 to coincide with International Day of Happiness

 .
 The online public video resource is tailored for children, young people and adults to learn about well-being in school and why it’s so important.

 Jeremy recently gave an interview to Head Talks about the importance of teaching sanity in schools.

 On November 17, C3’s Workplace Health Movement welcomed Jeremy Thomas to talk about the importance of preventing mental health problems and providing employees with accessible information and education about good mental health in the workplace.